-Osceola District Schools, pursuant to Florida Statutes, may establish charter schools for the purpose of increasing learning opportunities for students, with special emphases on low achieving students, increasing the use of innovative learning methods, increasing choices for students, creating new professional opportunities for teachers and improving student learning and academic achievement.
+Osceola District Schools, pursuant to Florida Statutes, may establish charter schools for the purposes of improving student learning and academic achievement; increasing learning opportunities for students, with special emphases on bw achieving students; increasing learning opportunities for reading; increasing the use of innovative learning methods; increasing choices for students; requiring the measurement of learning outcomes; and creating new professional opportunities for teachers.

-- I. Responsibility of District School Administration: - A. Receive, review, and recommend to the School Board all charter applications in a timely fashion as stipulated by Florida Statutes. - B. Develop a charter in cooperation with the applicant. - C. Monitor charter school contracts and make recommendations to the School Board. - II.
+- I. Responsibility of District School Administration - A. Receive, review, and recommend to the School Board all charter applications in a timely fashion as stipulated by Florida Statutes. - B. Develop a charter in cooperation with the applicant. - C. Monitor charter school contracts and make recommendations to the School Board. - II.
 Eligibility for Charter Application